BUS COMPANIES BEGINNING WITH THE LETTER “J”

 LAKE SHORE MOTOR COACH LINES was formerly Bamberger Transportation Company.
-Dale Barrett, who was the general manager of Salt Lake City Lines, bought the company on July 3, 1953 and changed the name to Lake Shore Motor Coach Lines, Inc. In 1954 it was running 15 buses over 76 route miles from Salt Lake City to Ogden.
+Dale Barrett, who was the general manager of Salt Lake City Lines, bought the company on July 3, 1953, and changed the name to Lake Shore Motor Coach Lines, Inc. In 1954 it was running 15 buses over 76 route miles from Salt Lake City to Ogden, Utah.
 Currently the company runs charters out of Provo, Utah.
 The badge is a single post example made of nickel.

 LAKE SHORE COACH LINES, INC. See LAKE SHORE COACH COMPANY, INC.